Postdoc/Staff Scientists (deadline closed)

 Interested and qualified individuals are encouraged to apply by submitting curriculum vitae, academic certificates (PhD; in its absence MSc and expected completion date), list of publications, research interests, and have three letters of recommendation sent to the MPIfR application portal under the address given below.
 Applications submitted by February 15th, 2021 will receive full consideration.

-The initial appointment as staff scientist is for two years with the possibility of extension after review.
-The anticipated start date is in the 1st half of 2014.
-The researcher will be employed at the framework of the German wage agreement for the public system (TVöD) in level 13, including benefits as the belonging to the German statutory health insurance and pension systems.
+The initial appointment is for two years with the possibility of extension after review.
+The anticipated start date is during the first half of 2021.
+Remuneration is within the framework of the German wage agreement for the public system (TVöD-Bund) in level 13.

 The Max Planck Society is committed to increasing the number of individuals with disabilities in its workforce and therefore encourages applications from such qualified individuals.
 Furthermore, the Max Planck Society seeks to increase the number of women in areas where they are underrepresented and therefore explicitly encourages women to apply.

 Please submit your application using following link.